Asphyxial Deaths: Hanging, Strangulation, Drowning, Diatoms

 The standard classification in Indian medico-legal texts splits asphyxia into three mechanism classes, each of which can present as homicide, suicide or accident depending on circumstances.

-Environmental asphyxia is exposure to an oxygen-deficient atmosphere with no obstruction and no poisoning.
+- Environmental asphyxia is exposure to an oxygen-deficient atmosphere with no obstruction and no poisoning.
 Confined-space deaths in agricultural silos, septic tanks, and basement sumps.
-The Surat 2022 silo tragedy where four workers died of nitrogen displacement is the standing Indian teaching case.
+Confined-space nitrogen asphyxiation incidents in Indian industrial facilities are the standing teaching cases for environmental asphyxia.

 The manner-of-death triage runs in parallel.
 Homicidal hanging is rare but reported; homicidal strangulation is common.
 Suicidal hanging is the largest single category of asphyxial deaths brought to Indian SFSL labs.
 Accidental drowning is the largest single category in coastal and reservoir-zone work.
 Each combination of mechanism and manner has a different evidence emphasis, and the autopsy plus scene-evidence package has to support the magistrate's eventual conclusion under the BNSS 2023 inquest provisions.